TarasyukV/car-performance-sql-analysis/README.md

 Before performing the analysis, several data cleaning and transformation steps were applied to prepare the dataset for accurate SQL querying:

-1. A new column `type_of_engine` was created to distinguish between electric and non-electric vehicles.
+1. A new column `engine_type` was created to distinguish between electric and non-electric vehicles.
-2. All values labeled as `Electric` were moved from the `engine_size` column to the `type_of_engine` column.
+2. All values labeled as `Electric` were moved from the `engine_size` column to the `engine_type` column.
    The corresponding values in `engine_size` were replaced with `NULL`.
-3. The value `No Electric` was assigned to `type_of_engine` for all remaining records with a specified engine size.
+3. The value `No Electric` was assigned to `engine_type` for all remaining records with a specified engine size.
 4. All `N/A` values across the dataset were replaced with `NULL` to ensure proper handling of missing data.
 5. In the `horsepower` column, non-numeric symbols (such as `+` in values like `1000+`) were removed, and the column was converted to a numeric data type to allow accurate aggregations.